Advancing Environmental Sustainability in Data Centers via Carbon Depreciation Models: Related Work

-Based on these carbon cost estimation tools, more studies are conducted to gain insights into more specific domains. ~\cite{li2023toward} utilizes similar approaches as ACT, and integrates the modeling of embodied and operational carbon to understand the environmental impact of high-performance computing (HPC) systems. ~\cite{eeckhout2024focal} focuses on CPU designs and estimates the carbon cost efficiency of a series of different processor mechanisms. ~\cite{faiz2023llmcarbon} performs a task-centralized carbon cost analysis and gives an estimation of the carbon cost in the training and inference phases of large language models.
-Moreover, more methods including task offloading, chiplet systems, are proposed in designing a more sustainable system.
-For example, GreenScale~\cite{kim2023greenscale} proposes an application scheduling mechanism, utilizing the various carbon intensities in different locations to reach a lower overall operational carbon cost.
+Academic research efforts have made considerable progress over the last decade to estimate or profile the hardware systems' carbon cost and use the profiling information to guide the design toward sustainable systems.
+Earlier works in the 2000s focused on the operation carbon cost of computing systems~\cite{fan2007power,barroso2007case,rajamani2003evaluating_request_distribution_schemes}.
+In more recent years, ~\cite{Jones-Fabrication13} noting that the embodied costs are consuming more and more of the overall carbon footprints in a product's lifetime.
+Greenchip~\cite{igsc2016greenchip,KLINE2019322} is the earliest predictive estimation tool to comprehensively understand the environmental impact of computing systems.
+ACT~\cite{ACT} is a system modeling tool that is built, like Greenchip, with lower-level data from industry fabs.
+More recently, ECO-CHIP~\cite{sudarshan2024eco} has been proposed to estimate the carbon cost of chiplet-based architectures.
+U-DUCT~\cite{u_duct} and CarbonClarity~\cite{CarbonClarity} address the uncertainty in the estimation.
+Based on these carbon cost estimation tools, more studies are being conducted to gain insights into more specific domains. \cite{li2023toward} integrates the modeling of embodied and operational carbon to understand the environmental impact of high-performance computing (HPC) systems.
+FOCAL~\cite{eeckhout2024focal} estimates the carbon cost efficiency of a series of different processor mechanisms.
+LLM carbon~\cite{faiz2023llmcarbon} and LLMCO2~\cite{llmco2} estimate the carbon cost in training and inferencing large language models. and~\cite{sustainable_carbon_aware} proposes carbon-aware scheduling of LLM in data centers.
+Fair-CO2~\cite{fairco2} proposes to fairly attribute carbon cost in data centers via game theory.
 REFRESH~\cite{zhou2023refresh} poses the opportunity to save carbon by building new FPGA chiplet systems by reusing the decommissioned old FPGA chips and extending their lifetime.